Skip to content

 The Architecture Decision That Paid Off

 Investing in BLoC and Clean Architecture for MVPs has consistently paid off.
-When clients come back 2-3 months later with iteration requests, the clean separation of concerns means I can add features or change the UI without refactoring the entire codebase.
-This saves 30-50% on post-MVP development compared to projects built with quick-and-dirty state management.
+When the iteration requests arrive 2-3 months later, the clean separation of concerns means you can add features or change the UI without refactoring the entire codebase.
+Post-MVP development goes dramatically faster than on projects built with quick-and-dirty state management.

 Post-Launch Iteration Strategy